 Terms and Conditions of your Financial Aid Award

 National standards and methodology determine financial need of a student.
-Financial aid awards at Cornell College are based on a packaging policy established by the Vice President for Enrollment Services and the Director of Financial Planning and Assistance.
+Financial aid summaries at Cornell College are based on a packaging policy established by the Vice President for Enrollment Services and the Director of Financial Planning and Assistance.
 The packaging policy is the basis for institutional scholarship and grant aid.
 All financial assistance is awarded on an annual basis, using costs for a full-time on-campus student, unless otherwise indicated

 Merit based scholarships are renewed as long as the student maintains Satisfactory Academic Progress.
 If there are Fine Arts scholarships in your financial aid package, renewal criteria were outlined in the “Statement of Understanding” that was sent to you with your scholarship notification letter.
 For need-based institutional gift aid (Cornell College grants), if comparable need is demonstrated from year to year, you may expect that your institutional gift aid will also be at a comparable amount from year to year.
 You MUST file the FAFSA each year if you wish to be considered for need-based financial assistance.
 Renewal of need-based financial assistance is NOT automatic.
 While it is our goal to make it financially feasible for any student to enroll or return to Cornell, any student who submits his or her financial assistance information after April 1 will be awarded on a “funds as available” basis.